matt-p-c-mclaughlin/report_word_count_in_webserial/README.md

 Currently set up to count "smirk" in [All Jobs and Classes!
 I Just Wanted One Skill, Not Them All!](https://www.royalroad.com/fiction/130987/all-jobs-and-classes-i-just-wanted-one-skill-not), but can easily be updated.
 Note- I have a hotfix in that stops counting when it hits a page with the author's username, so if updating the script make sure to hit that too.

-## Key concepts learned
+### Key concepts learned

-Scraping with BeautifulSoup, generating reports by redirecting stdout, ...
+Scraping with BeautifulSoup, generating reports by redirecting stdout, manipulating text and Markdown files, ...
-## Latest Report
+# Latest Report

 <p>Starting scrape from: <a href=https://www.royalroad.com/fiction/130987/all-jobs-and-classes-i-just-wanted-one-skill-not/chapter/2563494/chapter-01>https://www.royalroad.com/fiction/130987/all-jobs-and-classes-i-just-wanted-one-skill-not/chapter/2563494/chapter-01</a></p><p>Searching for occurrences of: <mark>smirk</mark></p>